njbca/OptiPlant/README.md

 1. On the online repository, click on **Fork >  Create a new fork**.
 2. Always make sure that you are working on your fork when making modifications (not on the main branch).
-3. Contact me before contributing to the main branch.
-4. For adding new data: copy one of the existing data folder, rename it, and then change the excel files to your convenience (do not change any of the existing excel files)
+3. For adding new data: copy one of the existing data folder, rename it, and then change the excel files to your convenience (do not change any of the existing excel files)